19 Tips for Renting a Car in Cancun in 2024

 Renting a Car in Cancun tip: There are no taxi apps in Cancun (Uber, Lyft etc) so if you don’t use a rental car you will have to use regular taxis or buses to get around

-Our rental car allowed us to visit Cenote Suytun when it was quiet
+Or rental car allowed us to visit Cenote Suytun when the crowds were small

 2 | Booking your rental car

-We’re huge fans of road trips and have driven rental cars in over 40 countries so we have a lot of experience renting cars in foreign countries.
-Book your car now with RentalCars.com, where you will find very competitive prices.
+We’re huge fans of road trips and have driven rental cars in almost 50 countries so we have a lot of experience renting cars in foreign countries.
+Book your car now with DiscoverCars.com, where you will find very competitive prices.
 Make sure to see our next point on insurance when booking!

 Renting a car in Cancun tip: The biggest benefit of having a rental car in Cancun is that you can visit anywhere in the Yucatan Peninsula that you want, whenever you want.
 It allowed us to visit the cenotes first thing in the morning before the crowds arrived and also to visit all the major sights during quieter times of the day that were convenient for us.